camunda/camunda-modeler/docs/telemetry/README.md

 ### Deployment Event
 The `Deployment Event` is sent in following situations:

- - User deploys a BPMN diagram to the Camunda Engine
+ - User deploys a BPMN diagram to Camunda Platform or Camunda Cloud
- - User deploys a DMN diagram to the Camunda Engine
+ - User deploys a DMN diagram to Camunda Platform

 The Deployment Event has the following core structure:
 ```json